NASA-AMMOS/openmct-mcws/README.md

     npm run build:prod
     mct build --recipe recipes/default.yaml --instance default

+TODO: UPDATE THIS sentence, possibly with compressing the necessary files into a war.
 This will create a deployable artifact, `openmct_client.war` in the `target` directory.